 Giving Birth During the COVID-19 Pandemic

 Being pregnant and giving birth during the COVID-19 pandemic raises a lot of new challenges, fears, and questions for families.
 Perhaps one of the hardest parts of this is that we are still learning.
 At Women’s Health Connecticut we are constantly adapting our recommendations to keep you, your baby, and your family safe.
 Please know that you and your baby are our top priority and we are doing everything we can to ease any anxiety.
-To answer some of your questions about giving birth during the COVID-19 pandemic, we spoke to Dr. Tracy Brennan, a Women’s Health Connecticut Medical Director and Stephanie Welsh, CNM, DNP, of Mansfield Ob/Gyn Associates.
+To answer some of your questions about giving birth during the COVID-19 pandemic, we spoke to Dr. Matthew Saidel and Stephanie Welsh, CNM, DNP.

 What advice would you give to pregnant women who may be feeling stressed given the current climate?

 Stephanie Welsh, CNM, DNP (SW): In general, we are trying to reassure women that it does not appear that pregnant women are at higher risk of contracting or becoming seriously ill from COVID-19 than the general population.
-There are also no known pregnancy complications or risks to infants born to mothers who test positive.
-However, we are urging everyone to follow COVID-19 health recommendations to keep themselves safe as there is so much that is unknown about the virus.
+There are rare complications where the virus affects the placenta or afterbirth which can cause with your baby’s growth or well-being.
+Therefore, we are urging everyone to follow COVID-19 health recommendations to keep themselves safe as there is so much that is unknown about the virus.
 In addition to those health precautions, we are asking pregnant women to practice self-care by exercising and eating healthy.
+And most importantly keeping your vaccination up to date is the very best protection for you both.

 What are the hospital policies in Connecticut regarding COVID-19?